 Salesforce is not just a CRM.
 It’s not just software that lets you track opportunities, leads, and accounts.
 It has grown from those humble roots to a massive multi-faceted tool.
 It can (almost) run your entire business.

-However, it can also cost your business a small fortune.
+But, it can also cost your business a small fortune.
 The costs of Salesforce can quickly spiral well beyond your needs and use-cases.
-Worse, without help, your business will likely overpay for services it isn’t using.
-It may even paying for Salesforce features you don’t need or don’t even know you have.
+Worse, without help, your business will overpay for services it isn’t using.
+It even paying for Salesforce features you don’t need or don’t even know you have.

 As an example, I found a line item on a mid-sized company’s contract for High-Volume Platform Events.
 When I explained what that was and asked about it, no one knew why it was on there.
-Eventually, it was discovered that a prior engineer had “demanded” it for some field testing of various physical units for a project.
-They had felt that these devices would be “calling home” into Salesforce with such frequency that it would “overwhelm” the platform events on their Unlimited Org, especially if the test project was success and was rolled out nationwide.
+Eventually, it was discovered that a prior engineer had “demanded” it.
+They intended it for field testing of various physical units for a project.
+They believed that these devices would often “call home” into Salesforce.
+This would “overwhelm” the platform events on their Unlimited Org.
+This concern was particularly true if the test project was successful and expanded nationwide.
 No one questioned the engineer or pushed back.
-No one analyzed the numbers; had they done so, they would have seen that Salesforce could have easily handled the small amount of traffic that even a wildly-successful project would have generated.
-However, the project was not a success and was shelved a few years later.
+No one analyzed the numbers.
+If they had, they would have seen that Salesforce easily handled the small amount of traffic.
+This would be true even if the project were wildly successful.
+Still, the project was not a success and was shelved a few years later.
 But the High-Volume Platform Events line item stayed on the invoice for many years.
 (If I recall, the pricing was $6,000/year, and it was billed over five years before anyone noticed).

-While many of us love Salesforce the software, and want to implement it well to help our business save money, grow, and better comply and manage all the expectations upon us, we are not often quite as fond of Salesforce the company.
-They are known for being a bit heavy-handed in their sales and marketing efforts.
+Many of us love Salesforce the software.
+We want to implement it well to help our business save money and grow.
+We also aim to better comply and manage all the expectations upon us.
+Still, we are not often quite as fond of Salesforce the company.
+They are known for being heavy-handed in their sales and marketing efforts.
 There are many stories of companies buying software (not just from Salesforce) that they weren’t able or ready to use.

-Therefore, I hope these money-saving tips below will help you put more of your hard-earned money back into your business’s pocket.
+I hope these money-saving tips below will be useful.
+They can help you put more of your hard-earned money back into your business’s pocket.

 1. Don’t upgrade your Org Edition unless you absolutely must – and you understand all the ramifications.

 If you move from, for instance, Professional to Enterprise, you can not easily move back.
 The way to move back is to contract with Salesforce for a new Professional Org.
-Then you migrate all your data and eligible metadata back into your new Professional Org, at the cost of your time and efforts.
+First, you migrate all your data.
+Next, eligible metadata is moved back into your new Professional Org.
+This process requires your time and efforts.
 Most end up hiring a consulting partner to manage and oversee such a project.
-If you’ve been in the upgraded Org for a while, there may be some things that you can’t migrate back, so you’ll need to plan on implementing workarounds if you built those in the new Org and have come to rely upon them.
+If you’ve been in the upgraded Org for a while, some things do not migrate back.
+You need to create a plan for implementing workarounds.
+This is necessary if you built those in the new Org and now rely on them.

 Sometimes Salesforce sales reps or consulting partners will pitch the savings this way.
-“You need feature A, and you’re up against Org limit B, and you’ve always thought it would be cool to have C. If you upgrade to the next edition, you’ll get all that… and more!
+“You need feature A. You’re up against Org limit B. You’ve always thought it would be cool to have C. If you upgrade to the next edition, you’ll get all that… and more!
 And it won’t cost that much more than you’d pay separately.”

-But what happens if you don’t have time to implement A, and after some changes in your business (or the economy), you’re no longer hitting the limit of B, or you could find a workaround for B, and you never really acquire buy-in from others in your company to implement C?
-Instead, in most cases, I would recommend rolling out each matter independently.
+What happens if you don’t have time to implement A?
+After some changes in your business (or the economy), you’re no longer hitting the limit of B. You find a workaround for B. You never really acquire buy-in from others in your company to implement C. Instead, in most cases, I would recommend rolling out each matter independently.
 You’ll know in your heart when you really need to upgrade your Org.

-Salesforce can push a few buttons, turn a few wheels in their basement, and stomp on a few levers and… presto magico… you’re upgraded to the new Org!
+Salesforce can push a few buttons.
+They turn a few wheels in their basement.
+They stomp on a few levers and… presto magico… you’re upgraded to the new Org!
 Your new bill will arrive instantly.
-But if you want to downgrade your Salesforce Org, those buttons, wheels, and levers are suddenly covered in rust and cobwebs.
+But if you want to downgrade your Salesforce Org, those buttons are suddenly covered in rust.
+The wheels and levers are tangled in cobwebs.
 Go figure!

 If that ever changes, I’ll update this first piece of advice, but for now, caveat emptor.